Christopher El Feghali: Formula 4 (2024–present)

+2024

 Following his successes in kart racing, El Feghali made his junior formulae debut in the F4 Spanish Championship, contesting the final two rounds as a guest driver for Drivex; across the two rounds, he took a best result of twelfth in race one at Barcelona-Catalunya.

+2025

 Remaining with Drivex for 2025, El Feghali competed in the pre-season Eurocup-4 Spanish Winter Championship as he also returned for his full rookie season in the F4 Spanish Championship.
 In the Winter Championship, he took his maiden podium on debut at Jerez by finishing third, before repeating the same feat at Portimão, which helped him to secure tenth in the standings.
 In the main championship, El Feghali finished fifteenth and eighteenth in the first two races at Aragón, before taking his maiden points in race three by finishing seventh.
-After a top result of ninth at Navarra, He achieved his maiden podium in the series with his third-placed finish in race two at Portimão.
+After a top result of ninth at Navarra, he achieved his maiden podium in the series with his third-placed finish in race two at Portimão, which turned out to be his only podium of the season as he finished no higher than sixth in the remaining four rounds to end the year 13th in points.
+At the end of the year, El Fehgali made a one-off appearance in the season-ending Jeddah round of the F4 Saudi Arabian Championship.

+Formula Regional (2025–present)

+During 2025, El Feghali made his Eurocup-3 debut for Drivex at the Spa round.
+At the start of the following year, the Lebanese driver raced with the same team in the Eurocup-3 Spanish Winter Championship, in which he scored a best result of sixth in race one at Algarve.